-Welcome to Pachamama's Beautiful Food with Margaret Gilfoyle ~ one woman's ongoing love affair with food and the earth
+Welcome to Pachamama's Beautiful Food with Margaret Gilfoyle ~ magical recipe alchemy and love affair with the earth

 Take a walk through my garden, 2012 in Paonia, Colorado

 Walking through my garden last season was a continuous joy for me.
 Of the thousands of photos I took, here’s a sampling of the wonder as I saw it.
 The diversity that IS life on this planet fills my heart.
 And last year filled my garden, too.
 So grateful!
 What’s growing (or grew) in my backyard garden this year, in the North Fork Valley of Colorado, with rich, black dirt and LOTS of earthworms: